Short-Term Care Insurance: Easier Approval And More Affordable Compared To Long-Term Care Insurance

 - Depending on the state and the coverage selected, a person could save over 50% compared to a comparable long-term care quote.

-Who Could Use It?
+Who Could Use Short-Term Care Insurance?

+You might wonder if short-term care is right for you.
 Short-term care insurance works well for someone who:

 - was declined from traditional long-term care insurance